Mar 9 – Mar 19

 As a public speaker, Fukushima combines the art of performance and lecture.
 In her speeches, she links themes such as hip hop, global citizenship, empowerment, feminism and cultural activism with live musical performance.
 She was the first non-Native person to deliver a keynote address at Montana’s 2012 Schools of Promise Conference for Indigenous youth and has presented at such diverse venues as Stanford University, Yale Law School, Duke University, the National Conference On Race and Ethnicity (NCORE), People of Color in Independent Schools (POCIS) conferences, UMass Amherst, TEDxSitka, TEDxBend, TEDxWhitman, TEDxUWCCR, Rock The School Bells, Osaka University, among others.

-While in residency, Fukushima will work on retooling her toolkit and generate new materials for her RAPptivism programming in collaboration with Jonny 5 and Brer Rabbit of the Flobots based on their “No Enemies” program.
+While in on campus, Fukushima will work on retooling her toolkit and generate new materials for her RAPptivism programming in collaboration with Jonny 5 and Brer Rabbit of the Flobots based on their “No Enemies” program.
 The aim is to develop scalable material which could serve both our community here in Fort Collins and be adapted to travel with her.
 Fukushima will also work on developing new music and focus on production and vocal elements for live performance with the same considerations.
 Fukushima will co-facilitate a pilot-workshop with Jonny 5 and Brer Rabbit of the Flobots at Colorado State University’s LEAP Institute to test their new materials.

 Connect with Aisha: http://aishafukushima.com/